 If your child is an English learner, he/she may be offered English language development instruction targeted to their English proficiency level and designed to ensure English acquisition as rapidly and effectively as possible.
 Such programs are designed to be aligned with the state content standards and curriculum framework.
-They are based on
+They are based on sound instructional theory, use standard-aligned instructional materials, and will assist students in accessing the full educational program.
+A teacher who is assigned to provide either English language development, specially designed academic instruction in English, and/or primary language instruction to English learners, must hold an appropriate authorization from the California Teaching Commission.
+The district's language acquisition programs for grades K-3 comply with class size requirements.

 Parents/guardians of English learners may choose a language acquisition program that best suits their child.
-The district offers the following language acquisition programs:
+The district may offer one or more of the following language acquisition programs: